blmoore/3dgenome/README.md

 Also requires R package `RHmm`, which at the time of writing has been removed from CRAN.
 Download the newest available version from [the archive](http://cran.r-project.org/src/contrib/Archive/RHmm/) and install with e.g. `R CMD INSTALL <RHmm_2.0.0.tar.gz>`.

 Finally, this script also has the external dependancy **bedtools** which should be on your `$PATH`.
-Should be easy enough to install through your linux central repo (e.g. `apt-get install bedtools`) or via your OS X pkg manager of choice (`brew install bedtools`).
+Should be easy enough to install through your linux central repo (e.g. `apt-get install bedtools`) or via your OS X pkg manager of choice (`brew install bedtools`). bedtools may throw an "out of memory" exception if running on a machine with < approx. 4 GB RAM.

 The output of this script includes [`f4b`](figures/f4b_enhancerEnrichFlipped.pdf) as well as supplementary figures [`s6`](figures/suppl/s6_transcribedFlipped.pdf) and [`s7`](figures/suppl/s7_allBeans.pdf).